SirMeows/kea-system-integration/SI_12a_expose_and_integrate_with_a_webhook_system/README.md

 **Important Notice Regarding Service Availability**:
 The service operates on an on-demand basis.
 Prior to integration testing, please contact the service administrator to schedule service activation.
+The service administrator will also provide you the public url where the service is hosted.

 ### Endpoints